adunning/spring-harvest/spring-harvest.rst

 | The passionate last embrace is coldly riven,
 | And all is grief, beneath the pitiless skies.

+[pg 18]

-“Gods of the burnt-out hearth, the wandered wind,
+| “Gods of the burnt-out hearth, the wandered wind,
-Gods of pale dawns that vanished long ago,
+| Gods of pale dawns that vanished long ago,
-Gods of the barren tree, the withered leaf.
+| Gods of the barren tree, the withered leaf.
-The faded flower, and the ungarnered sheaf,
+| The faded flower, and the ungarnered sheaf,
-Gods half-forgot in the wild ages’ flow
+| Gods half-forgot in the wild ages’ flow
-Yours, yours am I, that all for nought have sinned.”
+| Yours, yours am I, that all for nought have sinned.”

 | Spring, summer passed away, and autumn rain
 | Swelled the lean brooks, until the gelid year